mrlesmithjr/ansible-openstack-old/README.md

 Role Name
 =========

-This role is to provision out a complete OpenStack (Kilo) deployment.
+This role is to provision out a complete OpenStack (Liberty) deployment.
 Including all services, networks and tenants (Projects).

 Requirements
 ------------